canjs/canjs/guides/models.md

 ```
 var MyModel = can.Model.extend({
   findAll: function () {
-    // Static method
+    // Static function
   }
 }, {
   destroy: function () {
-    // Instance method
+    // Instance function
   }
 });

-MyModel.findAll(); // Reference a method defined on the constructor
+MyModel.findAll(); // Reference a function defined on the constructor

 var modelInstance = new MyModel();
-modelInstance.destroy(); // Reference a method defined on the prototype
+modelInstance.destroy(); // Reference a function defined on the prototype
 ```

 ## The Data for Our Model